 Is dual agency bad for agents and their brokers, as well as buyers and sellers?

-In the previous blogs, I have told you that dual agency occurs when one agent represents both parties (or when two agents of the same brokerage represent the buyer and seller), and how dual agency is bad for you as a consumer of real estate services.
+In my previous 3 blogs I told you that dual agency occurs when one agent represents both parties (or when two agents of the same brokerage represent the buyer and seller), and how dual agency is bad for you as a consumer of real estate services.

 But not only is dual agency bad for you, it can also be very risky for the agent.
 An example of the problem can be found in an article written some years ago for real estate agents in the Arizona Journal of Real Estate & Business (http://www.asreb.com/feature2.aspx?elid=167) by Judge Holohan, retired Justice of the Arizona Supreme Court.
 Judge Holohan explained that even though dual agency is allowed in Arizona: “The prior consent [by the clients] for multiple representation is really an opportunity for the agent to be placed in an impossible position.”

 The “impossible position” occurs because it is a legal impossibility to adequately discharge a fiduciary duty to two parties who have opposite interests.
 This means that a single real estate licensee acting in a dual agency capacity has essentially no defense to a claim for breach of fiduciary duty – because being a dual agent is itself essentially a breach of fiduciary duty!